-- Training and supporting materials on special task units were provided to community engagement staff.
-Officials in counties with a population of 250,000 or more were contacted to initiate the process of developing the special task units. - Commissioners' Courts have formally approved creation of the special task units in 20 counties.
+- In January 2006, regional directors and resource and external relations specialists received training on working with counties to implement special task units. - Commissioners' Courts have formally approved creation of the special task units in 20 counties.
 Nineteen of the 20 counties mentioned above were required to have special task units due to their size.
-Members are being selected and initial meetings have occurred or are scheduled in many counties.
+Members are being selected and initial meetings occurred or were scheduled in many counties.